 Designed by Warren Platner, 1966

-Moulded fibreglass shell and foam cushion; cushion attaches to seat with Velcro.
+Upholstery: Moulded fibreglass shell with foam cushion quilting.
+Cushions with latex core and zipper cover attach to seat with Velcro.

-The Platner Lounge Chair is availabe in our internet store.
+The Platner Easy Chair and Ottoman will be soon availabe in our internet store.